When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 A reminder that luxury doesn’t have to cost your soul.

-This isn’t just a corporate cautionary tale.
-It’s a cultural turning point.
+This isn’t just a corporate cautionary tale, it’s a cultural turning point.

+Moët Hennessy will recover, reshaped and leaner than ever before, but the message is clear: you can’t sell status without substance anymore.
 And for the rest of us, the ones who drink to remember, to slow down, to feel something, it’s a liberation.

 Drink what moves you.